frvidal/dynamic-pie-chart/projects/dynamic-pie-chart/README.md

 ## Installing this library in your project ?

-The most command `npm install dynamic-pie-chart` will install this library
+The most simple command `npm install dynamic-pie-chart` will install this library

+To import the module inside your application, just add the module **DynamicPieChartModule** in your `app.module.ts`.

+location :
+> import {DynamicPieChartModule} from 'dynamic-pie-chart';

+2 mock files are provided for testing purpose.
+Each one is containing an array of slices :
+- MockSlicesOne
+- MockSlicesTwo

 ## Using this library in your application ?